 A submarine cable is a communications cable laid on or below the floor of the ocean or other body of water.
 A submarine cable network is an integrated system of cables collectively providing data transfer from one land-based location to another.
-This network includes the submarine cable itself as well as other hardware components and infrastructure that make this large-scale communication possible.
+This network includes the cable itself as well as other hardware components and infrastructure that make this large-scale communication possible.
 Despite the proliferation of satellite communications, over 95% of international data transfer is still performed via submarine cable networks.

 Submarine Cable Test Tools

 Another parameter which must be measured and controlled during cable deployment for submarine network construction is the amount of strain being placed on the actual fibers, this must be lower than 0.34% for submarine fiber grade (IEC 60794-3-20), higher values will reduce the life span of the fibers.
 Strain measurement can be performed using portable Brillouin OTDR.
-Optical dispersion tools are also pivotal to the characterization of submarine cable networks in order to base line optical dispersion and assess if any dispersion compensation is required.
+Optical dispersion tools are also pivotal to the characterization of networks in order to baseline optical dispersion and assess if any dispersion compensation is required.